-When you have various financial obligations and interests around the world, a multi currency account can help you keep track of them from one place.
+When you have various financial obligations around the world, a multi currency account can help you keep track of them from one place.

 Whether you have business opportunities overseas, or are taking care of family members back home, a multi currency account can make it easier.
 You can hold all of the most popular currencies in one account - and you don't need to worry about the funds expiring.

 Known as a multi currency account, a foreign currency account is a standard Australian bank account that allows you to send and receive funds in a foreign currency.
 These funds can either be exchanged into Australian Dollars or held in whatever currency they’re received in until you’re ready to exchange them.
 Foreign currency accounts can come in both business and personal versions, and depending on the account, may earn interest.